Kolkata, India

 For solo safety: Park Street and Ballygunge are your most comfortable neighborhoods both day and night.
 Stick to Uber or Ola after dark rather than flagging yellow taxis — the app record matters.
 Avoid wandering unfamiliar residential lanes alone late at night, particularly in North Kolkata.
 The standard solo travel rules apply: tell someone where you're going, keep your phone charged, and trust your instincts.
 Kolkata is generally low-crime for travelers, but it's also a dense, complex city that rewards situational awareness.

-Kolkata won't hand you a map to the queer-friendly date spots — you'll have to find them, and that's actually part of the experience.
+Kolkata won't hand you a map to the welcoming date spots — you'll have to find them, and that's actually part of the experience.
 Park Street is your anchor: a long dinner at Peter Cat or Mocambo, followed by live music at Someplace Else in the Park Hotel, is a Kolkata evening worth engineering.
 Discreet hand-holding in these venues tends to draw no particular attention.
 It's the crowded public spaces — the Maidan, the metro, the dense residential blocks of North Kolkata — where you'll want to dial things back considerably.

 Accommodation matters more here than in many cities.
 I'd point couples toward the Taj Bengal in Alipore — parent company IHCL has published explicit non-discrimination policies covering sexual orientation and gender identity, and the Bengali handloom textile interiors make it genuinely beautiful.
 The Hyatt Regency in Salt Lake comes with strong corporate LGBTQ+ credentials if you prefer the modern business district.
 Either gives you a private retreat where you can fully be yourselves after a day of navigating the city's social calculus.